ovh/docs/pages/web/microsoft-collaborative-solutions/feature_shared_account/guide.en-ca.md

 A **shared account** is a mailbox shared between several Exchange accounts and can only be accessed through them.
 A shared account does not have a password.
 It is therefore necessary to delegate its access to one or more Exchange accounts of the same service.
 <br>Shared accounts can be accessed via delegation from OWA (Exchange webmail) or via Outlook email software.

-**Find out how to create and manage a shared account on your Exchange platform.**
+**This guide explains how to create and manage a shared account on your Exchange platform.**

 ## Requirements